PLN-team/PLNmodels/cran-comments.md

 * fix in the use of future_lapply which used to make postTreatment in PLNPCA last for ever with multicore in v1.0.0...
 * prevent use of bootstrap/jackknife when not appropriate
 * fix bug in PLNmixture() when the sequence of cluster numbers (`clusters`) is not of the form `1:K_max`
+* use bibentry to replace citEntry in CITATION

 ## Tested environments